xmarduel/pycut/README.md

 what is currently working: basic
-- read "config" files : so called job file with all settings and ops
+- read "config" files : so-called job file with all settings and ops
-- select 1 op in the list and "generate" Gcode -> toolpaths OK for
+- select 1 or more ops in the list and "generate" Gcode -> toolpaths OK for
    + pocket   YES
    + outside  YES
    + inside   YES